MicrosoftDocs/visualstudio-docs/docs/version-control/git-resolve-conflicts.md

 ## Understand merge conflicts

-The following image shows a very basic example of how changes conflict in Git.
-Both the main and bugfix branch make updates to the same lines of source code.
+The following image shows a basic example of how changes conflict in Git.
+In this example, the main branch and the bugfix branch make updates to the same lines of source code.

 :::image type="content" source="media/vs-2022/git-conflicts-understand-1.png" alt-text="Diagram that shows a merge conflict.":::

 If you try to merge the bugfix branch into main, Git can't determine which changes to use in the merged version.
-You may want to keep the changes in the main branch, the bugfix branch, or some combination of the two.
+You might want to keep the changes in the main branch, the bugfix branch, or some combination of the two.
 Resolve this conflict with a merge commit on the main branch that reconciles the conflicting changes between the two branches.

 :::image type="content" source="media/vs-2022/git-conflicts-understand-2.png" alt-text="Diagram that shows how a merge commit resolves a merge conflict.":::

-The most common merge conflict situation is when you pull updates from a remote branch to your local branch, for example from origin/bugfix into your local bugfix branch.
-Resolve these conflicts in the same way - create a merge commit on your local branch reconciling the changes and complete the merge.
+The most common time to discover a merge conflict is when you pull updates from a remote branch to your local branch--for example, from origin/bugfix into your local bugfix branch.
+Resolve these conflicts in the same way: create a merge commit on your local branch to reconcile the changes, and then complete the merge.

 ## Prevent merge conflicts